 Some sort of house rules will most likely be recorded, such as trash separation and handling in the house.
 Your landlord might also put down what future repairs they will take care of and which ones are your responsibility.

 This is optional and depends on your landlord.
 They may include a line about future raises of the rental price.
 If so, be aware that there are strict rules on how much rent can be increased in Germany.
 The maximum amount is 20% spread over three years.
 The maximum is always determined by the average rental price of similar living spaces in your city.
 After that, the landlord needs to wait three years to implement another increase.

 9. The number of keys

-Make sure the number of keys you receive match the number you are actually getting.
+Make sure the number of keys you receive matches the number you are actually getting.

 10. Payment method for the rent